 During the year ended December 31, 2022, operating activities used \$220.0 million of cash, primarily due to our net loss of \$241.3 million and changes in our operating assets and liabilities of \$16.1 million, partially offset by non-cash charges of \$37.5 million.
-The changes in our operating assets and liabilities primarily consisted of a \$34.9 million decrease in account expenses, a \$4.3 million decrease in accounts payable, and a \$0.5 million decrease in operating lease liabilities, partially offset by a \$20.4 million decrease in prepaid expenses and other current assets and a \$3.1 million decrease in other non-current assets.
+The changes in our operating assets and liabilities primarily consisted of a \$34.9 million decrease in accrued expenses, a \$4.3 million decrease in accounts payable, and a \$0.5 million decrease in other non-current assets.
 The decreases in accounts payable and accrued expenses were primarily due to the timing of vendor invoicing and payments.
-The decreases in prepaids expenses and other current assets and in other non-current assets were primarily due to our utilization of WuXi Biologics manufacturing deposits.
+The decreases in prepaids expenses and other current assets and other current assets and payments.
+The decreases in prepaids expenses and other current assets and other current assets and other current assets.